danielkunin/Regularized-Linear-Autoencoders/erratum.md

 [Fast Geometric Ensembling](https://arxiv.org/pdf/1802.10026.pdf),
 of paths between minima that remain *close in height* to the that of the minima.

+- In Appendix B, citing the 3-dimensional Poincare conjecture is overkill.
+If a homology 3-sphere admits a perfect Morse function, then it consists of a 3-cell attached to a 0-cell, and is therefore the 3-sphere.

 - In Appendix B, "topologically inevitable" is not a technical term.
 But it should be.